jpcornwell/jlox/exercises/chapter3.md

 was expecting it to be more like javascript and simply fill in the parameter with nil.

+Tried getting a variable of type number to overflow.
+Since the jlox implementation is just using a java type of double behind the scenes, it ended up setting the value to 'Infinity'.

 Challenge 2
 -----------
 This informal introduction leaves a lot unspecified.
 List several open